adafruit/Adafruit_MQTT_Library/README.md

 # Adafruit MQTT Library [![Build Status](https://travis-ci.org/adafruit/Adafruit_MQTT_Library.svg?branch=master)](https://travis-ci.org/adafruit/Adafruit_MQTT_Library)

 Arduino library for MQTT support, including access to Adafruit IO.
-Works with the Adafruit CC3000, FONA, ESP8266 Arduino platforms, and anything that supports Arduino's Client interface (like Ethernet shield).
+Works with the Adafruit CC3000, FONA, Arduino Yun, ESP8266 Arduino platforms, and anything that supports Arduino's Client interface (like Ethernet shield).

 See included examples for how to use the library to access an MQTT service to